curtarnolds/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 1-last_digit.py assigns a random signed number to the variable number each time it is executed and prints the last digit of the number stored in number
-2-print_alphabet.py prints the ASCII alphabet in lowercase, not followed by a new line 3-print_alphabt.py prints the ASCII alphabet in lowercase, not followed by a new line
+2-print_alphabet.py prints the ASCII alphabet in lowercase, not followed by a new line 3-print_alphabt.py prints the ASCII alphabet in lowercase, not followed by a new line 4-print_hexa.py prints all numbers from 0  to 98 in decimal and in hexadecimal